Wellington Phoenix FC: Change of head coach

 On 26 February 2013, with the Phoenix sitting in last place, Ricki Herbert resigned from the position of head coach.
 The Phoenix had endured a poor run of results in a season where they were expected to be challenging for the title.
 Assistant Coach Chris Greenacre took the reins on an interim basis for the remainder of the season.
 Following a "worldwide search", Ernie Merrick was announced as the head coach on 20 May 2013.
 Merrick had six successful years at the Melbourne Victory, which was seen as important.
 Merrick will once again become the most experienced A-League coach in the coming season, retaking this from Herbert who passed him towards the end of the 2012–13 season.
 Greenacre was retained by Merrick as the assistant coach.

 On 5 December 2017, Merrick resigned as head coach following the Phoenix's 2–0 loss to Adelaide United.
 On 2 January 2017, Des Buckingham took over as head coach, while Chris Greenacre was made co-coach.

-On 1 March 2018, Wellington Phoenix announced that Darije Kalezic will be departing the club at the end of the season after they were not able to come to an agreement on how the club proceeds forward for the next season.
+On 1 March 2018, Wellington Phoenix announced that Darije Kalezic would be departing the club at the end of the season after they were not able to come to an agreement on how the club proceeds forward for the next season.